Acclaimed American Poet

 Born in Oklahoma to Chinese immigrants, Chang was a year old when the family moved to New York City; not long after she and her brother were sent to live in Taiwan with relatives for two years.
 “I started questioning even at a very young age, well, what is language?” she said.
 “What is the role of words?”
 In an interview given after 9-11, Chang said, “When pondering my identity as an American poet, it is more difficult than ever to place geographic restrictions on my influences and aesthetics….
 Perhaps to acknowledge an American Poetry is to acknowledge the most human and fragile self living in and among a global community.
 The idea of the porous nature of boundaries (geographic, cultural, metaphoric) evades and invades my imagination.
 In short, I am not alone in the word.”

 Tina Chang received her MFA in poetry from Columbia University.
 She is the Director of Creative Writing at her alma mater, Binghamton University.
-She lives in Brooklyn with her family.
+She lives in Ithaca, NY with her family.